Skip to content

 Basic German Grammar

 Here is a short introduction to the structure of sentences.
-It will help you understand what is the difference between a subject, object, preposition, verb and articles
+It will help you understand what the difference is between a subject, object, preposition, verb and articles

 English German Description Examples